 - A. MRE 803(24)/Other Exceptions: The Rule.
 "A statement not specifically covered by any of the foregoing exceptions but having equivalent circumstantial guarantees of trustworthiness, if the court determines that (A) the statement is offered as evidence of a material fact, (B) the statement is more probative on the point for which it is offered than any other evidence that the proponent can procure through reasonable efforts, and (C) the general purposes of these rules and the interests of justice will best be served by admission of the statement into evidence.
-However, a statement may not be admitted under this exception unless the proponent of the statement makes known to the adverse party, sufficiently in advance of the trial or hearing to provide the adverse party with a fair opportunity to prepare to meet it, the proponent's intention to offer the statement and the particulars of it, including the name and address of the declarant." - (1) Theory.
+However, a statement may not be admitted under this exception unless the proponent of the statement makes known to the adverse party, sufficiently in advance of the trial or hearing to provide the adverse party with a fair opportunity to prepare to meet it, the proponent's intention to offer the statement and the particulars of it, including the name and address of the declarant." - 1.
+Theory.
 The theory of this rule is to provide flexibility to the law of evidence, while providing a requirement that any otherwise hearsay statement admitted under the rule must be as trustworthiness as the recognized exceptions, and that there must be a special need for use of the statement.
 It is intended that the rule be used only rarely.

-Robinson, Longhofer, Ankers, Michigan Court Rules Practice: Evidence, § 803.24, p.139-143 2 Graham, Handbook of Federal Evidence (4th ed), § 803.24, p.558 them determinative, are whether the statement was under oath; whether there is an assurance that the declarant spoke with personal knowledge of the underlying event; the practical availability of the declarant to testify and be cross-examined at trial regarding the underlying event, and any other factors viewed on a case-by-case basis, considered in the light of the reliability assurances of the other exceptions (e.g. bias or interest or coercion, presence or absence of time to fabricate, suggestiveness, recantations or corroborative statements).
+Michigan Court Rules Practice: Evidence, § 803.24 7 Graham, Handbook of Federal Evidence (7th Ed), § 803.22

+2. Equivalent guarantee of trustworthiness.
+One must look to the circumstances which surround the making of the statement which would render the declarant under those circumstances particularly worthy of belief.
+Among factors, none of them determinative, are whether the statement was under oath; whether there is an assurance that the declarant spoke with personal knowledge of the underlying event; the practical availability of the declarant to testify and be cross-examined at trial regarding the underlying event, and any other factors viewed on a case-by-case basis, considered in the light of the reliability assurances of the other exceptions (e.g. bias or interest or coercion, presence or absence of time to fabricate, suggestiveness, recantations or corroborative statements).
 At least in a criminal case, circumstances corroborating the truth of the statement may not be employed to justify its admissibility.